Dharun235/RA_2025/Documentation of work.md

 10:10
 5. While we run the online experiment, please continue working on the listening agent.
 By that time I will also have received the room microphone that I want to use.
 - The main thing to clarify is to have for the entire experiment is to have AI / non AI and Trust and Non trust.
 ---
+# **14/05/2025**
+- Worked from 9 to 16.
+- Did all the tasks mentioned except the microphone.
+- Have to test everything and fine tune the prompts for each function.
+- Have to get the robot movmements from Ilaria soon this month.
+---